 The following are Web Site Links and recommended resources for those of you who are looking for communication tools.
-We pray they will be of help to your marital relationship.
+We pray these particular communication tools will helpful to your marital relationship:

 Communication Tools Web Site Links:

 • Focusonthefamily.com This is the web site for the great ministry of Focus on the Family.
 One of the many features of this web site can be found when you place your cursor over the top bar that says, “Relationship and Marriage.”
 A drop-down box will show up.
 You can then select a topic which will give you a number of articles to read.
 You can also select “Communication/Conflict.”

 • Feeling Words Are you experiencing an emotion that you want to describe to your spouse but you don’t know the right word to describe it?
 This link provides a long list of words to help you do just that.
 They are composed by Steve Hein.
 Plus there is a list of “Common Negative Feelings“ that you can read through, to help you to better express yourself.

 • Lesandleslie.com This is the web site for Dr Les and Dr Leslie Parrott.
 They are a husband-and-wife team who have the same passion for helping others build healthy relationships.
 Their web site has free videos that you can view on many different subjects you will deal with in your married lives together.
 They include “Communication” and also “Conflict Resolution” as well as a drop down box on the top bar of their home page which has “Assessments” that you can use with their resources.
 We highly advise that you visit their web site to see what they can offer you.